GuardianOfGods/unity-interview-questions/README.md

 - **Abstract classes and interfaces** are both mechanisms in object-oriented programming that allow you to define contracts for classes.
 However, there are some key differences between them:

 - **Method Implementation**:
 - Abstract Class: Can have both abstract (methods without a body) and concrete (methods with a body) methods.
 Abstract classes can also have fields (variables).
 - Interface: Can only declare abstract methods.
 In Java, before Java 8, interfaces could not have any method implementations.
 However, with Java 8, interfaces can have default and static methods with implementations.
 - **Multiple Inheritance**:
 - Abstract Class: A class can extend only one abstract class.
 - Interface: A class can implement multiple interfaces.
 This allows for a form of multiple inheritance in Java and languages with similar features.
 - **Constructor**:
 - Abstract Class: Can have a constructor.
 It is called when an object of the class is instantiated.
 - Interface: Cannot have a constructor.
 Interfaces do not participate in the instantiation of objects.
 - **Access Modifiers**:
 - Abstract Class: Can have access modifiers for its members (public, private, protected, etc.).
 - Interface: All methods in an interface are implicitly public and abstract (before Java 8), and public and abstract (default) or public and static (Java 8 and later).
 - **Fields (Variables)**:
 - Abstract Class: Can have instance variables (fields).
 - Interface: Can have only static final variables, which are essentially constants.
 - **Usage**:
-  - Abstract Class: Used when a common base implementation is needed across multiple classes, and you want to provide a default implementation for some methods.
+- Abstract Class: Used when a common base implementation is needed across multiple classes and you want to provide a default implementation for some methods.
 - Interface: Used when you want to provide a contract that multiple classes can adhere to, especially when those classes may not share a common base implementation.

 </p>
 </details>